dsdanielpark/google-driver/README.md

 ![Code convention](https://img.shields.io/badge/code%20convention-pep8-black)
 ![Black Fomatter](https://img.shields.io/badge/code%20style-black-000000.svg)

-The Python package google drive facilitates access to files uploaded to Google Drive.
+The Python package `Google-Driver` assists in downloading files and folders stored in Google Drive to make them easier to use.
+There are some constraints for model management through Hugging-Face and Git-Lfs, and it incurs costs.
+Therefore, I wrapped some codes to make it easy to store and load artificial intelligence model weights.

 <br>